-Acknowledgments.
-We are thankful for many discussions with Henry Owen, James Kempf, and Thomas Hühn.
+Acknowledgment We are thankful for many discussions with Henry Owen, James Kempf, and Thomas Hühn.
 We also like to thank Sven Zehl and Tobias Steinicke for their efforts on the wireless datapath.
-Research supported by the Federal Ministry of Education and Research (BMBF) Software Campus "SDWN" Project Grant (Reference number 01IS12056).
+Research supported by the Federal Ministry of Education and Research (BMBF) Software Campus "SDWN" Project Grant (Reference number 01IS12056) as well as by Aalborg University's PreLytics project.